Bad Choices Can Be Deadly

 Michele hated to get involved when it came to Andrea, who was five years older than us, but acted like she was ten years younger.
 I swear my sister was allergic to responsibility.

 “Call her and let her know we’re on our way.”

 I smacked my lips.
 “What if I’d said no?”

-“In the 11 years that Rachel has been on this earth, have you ever said no?”
-Michele challenged.
+“In the eleven years that Rachel has been on this earth, have you ever uttered that word when it comes to her?”

-“Yeah, yeah.
+I sighed in surrender.
+“Yeah.
 That child is my weakness.
 So anyway, how was your evening?”
-I asked, changing the subject.

-Michele’s grin broke into a wide smile as memories of her night came rushing back to her.
-“Girrlll…that brotha is gifted.
-And he’s like the energizer bunny.
-He just kept going and going and going and going.
-And he went all night.
+Michele’s grin broke into a wide smile as memories of her night must have come rushing back.
+“Girrrl…that brotha is gifted.
+He was like the energizer bunny.
+Just kept it going all night.
 I don’t know what got into him.”